cyberkni/NESToVSRoms/README.md

 # Identification Compatible Games
 Games with 16K PRG and 8K of CHR should fit.
 Theoretically 32k PRG / 16k CHR should fit.

+# Testing games without burning EPROMs
+Included here is the _vstennis_maker.py_ script which will take a resulting output directory from nes_to_vs_rom.py and create files which look like a vstennis MAME romset.

+The directory can then be renamed to vstennis be copied to your mame roms directory.
+For the game to work you'll need to add an rp2c0x.pal file from another Vs. game like duckhunt.

+Once this is complete the game can be tested by running mame for the vstennis game.
+It will complain about CRC mismatches and warn you but the game should work.
 # Known Working Games